tejuscs/adb_azure/workshop/db-users/intro.md

 * Lab 3: Migrate to ADB using Data Pump
 * Lab 4: Connect ADB with Swingbench application
 * Lab 5: Connect PowerBI with ADB
-* Lab 6: Chat with your data usin Generative AI
+* Lab 6: Chat with your data in ADB using Generative AI

 Please proceed to the next lab.